-The Plum Lemon Tomato, Solanum lycopersicum, was Collected by Kent Whealy from an elderly seedsman at Moscow’s Bird Market during the August 1991 coup.
-Originally from the Saint Petersburg area.
-Very firm fig-shaped 2" fruits with vivid yellow skin and mild lemony flesh.
-Excellent in vegetable soup.
-Indeterminate, 75 days from transplant.
+Here is the Plum Lemon Tomato, Solanum lycopersicum.
+This Plum Lemon Tomato was Collected by Kent Whealy from an elderly seedsman at Moscow’s Bird Market during the August 1991 coup.
+Originally from the Saint Petersburg area, This very firm lemon shaped 2 inch fruit with it's vivid yellow skin and mild lemony flesh is quite a heavy producer.
+It is considered a hollow tomato making it a good choice for a tomato sauce.
+Excellent in vegetable soup and for stuffing like a stuffed pepper!
+Plants get to over 4 feet tall with as many as 6 fruits per bract.
+Indeterminate, Open pollinated 75 days from transplant.

 Plum Lemon Tomato .99¢